janpolowinski/dswarm-temporary-docu/Define-Filters.md

 __Note:__ These restrictions apply in the alpha release:

 * Filters can only be used for fields on the level as the field that is being mapped.
-In our example, you can map the elements type, nr, and ind, but not, for instance, value, which is on a sublevel (4).
+In our example, you can map the elements _type_, _nr_, and _ind_, but not, for instance, _value_, which is on a sublevel (4).
 * You can change filter rules, but you cannot delete a filter rule.
 You can, however, accomplish a ‘deletion’ of a rule by emptying all fields.
 * You cannot select a specific record set from the sample data.